markc/hcp_bs5/README.md

-The `sysadm` user has access to the entire server with SUDO permissions to the `/root/.sh/bin/*` shell scripts but not general SUDO access to any other exectables.
+The `sysadm` user has access to the entire server with SUDO permissions to the `/root/.sh/bin/*` shell scripts but not general SUDO access to any other executables.
 This user also "owns" the default `adm.YOUR_DOMAIN` web area with the NetServa HCP web interface, if used.

 All extra virtual hosts will be owned by `u1000 u1001 u1002 etc` system users which will be chrooted, or locked into, their respective VHOST web area.
 For